US stocks higher following record-setting run

 Trade will remain in focus this week.
 Talks between the U.S. and China ended last week, as expected, with no signs of progress.
 Meanwhile, the U.S. and Mexico are close to reaching agreement on the major issues which have stalled progress on a new trade deal.

 While earnings season is essentially over, the last week of August will bring a full economic data calendar.
-The Chicago Fed’s national activity index for July is due at 8:30 a.m.
-ET, while later in the week there will be reports on consumer confidence, home sales and personal income and spending will be released later in the week.
+The Chicago Fed’s national activity index, released Monday morning, declined slightly in July.
+Later in the week there will be reports on consumer confidence, home sales and personal income and spending will be released later in the week.

 Meanwhile, it is a big week for vacations so it could be a quiet week in terms of trading volumes.